viosca/Auto-Cards/README.md

 };
 modifier(text);
 ```
-11. Select "Output" on the left
+11. Select the `Output` tab on the left
-12. Delete everything you see there
+12. Delete all code within said tab
-13. Copy and paste this inside:
+13. Copy and paste the following code inside:
 ```javascript
 // Your "Output" tab should look like this const modifier = (text) => {